mokaixu/azhng.github.io/_drafts/2020-04-29-evolving-vectorized-sql-engine-removing-memory-constraint.markdown

 In order to fully implement the distinct mode into vectorized hash table, we need to modify the algorithm of building the hash table quite a bit.
-First, since the main goal is to eliminate the need to buffer the entire input into memory, we can no longer consume the entire input and then buffer them in memory in the beginning of the algorithm.
+First, since the main goal is to eliminate the need to buffer the entire input into memory, we should not consume the entire input and then buffer them in memory in the beginning of the algorithm.
 Instead, we would need to build the hash table incrementally.
-The intuition is quite simple, when we fetched a new batch of tuples, we first perform de-duplication within that batch.
+The intuition is quite simple.
+When we fetched a new batch of tuples, we first perform de-duplication within that batch.
 Once all duplicated tuples are removed from the batch, we check the remaining tuples within that batch against the already buffered tuples to see if there is any additional duplicated tuples.
 Note that since we only insert batches that only contain unique tuples, we can be sure that there does not exist any duplicated tuples